-- 1. To create a distribution, on the Autoinstallable Distributions page click Create Distribution in the upper right corner. - 2.
-On the Create Autoinstallable Distribution page, provide the following data: - Enter a label (without spaces) in the Distribution Label field, such as my-orgs-sles-15-sp1 or my-orgs-rhel-as-7. - In the Tree Path field, paste the path to the base of the installation tree. - Select the matching distribution from the Base Channel and Installer Generation drop-down menus, such as SUSE Linux for SUSE Linux Enterprise, or Red Hat Enterprise Linux 7 for Red Hat Enterprise Linux 7 client systems. - 3.
+- 1. In the Uyuni Web UI, navigate to Systems > Autoinstallation > Distributions. - 2.
+To create a distribution, on the Autoinstallable Distributions page click Create Distribution in the upper right corner. - 3.
+On the Create Autoinstallable Distribution page, provide the following data: - Enter a label (without spaces) in the Distribution Label field, such as my-orgs-sles-15-sp1 or my-orgs-rhel-as-7. - ° In the Tree Path field, paste the path to the base of the installation tree. - Select the matching distribution from the Base Channel and Installer Generation drop-down menus, such as SUSE Linux for SUSE Linux Enterprise, or Red Hat Enterprise Linux 7 for Red Hat Enterprise Linux 7 client systems. - 4.
 When finished, click the [Create Autoinstallable Distribution] button.